CompleteUnityDeveloper2/3_Project_Boost/README.md

 1. Guidelines for setting up compound game objects.
 2. Using primitive shapes to create placeholder art.
 3. Creating our first rocket ship!

+### 8 Basic Input Binding ###
+1. How to read direct from keys.
+2. Testing key logic with the Console.
+3. Preparing to launch our ship.

+### 9 Physics and Rigidbodies ###
+1. How to access a rigid body in Unity 2017.
+2. Using `AddRelativeForce()`.
+3. Adjusting mass to get our ship hovering!